-Join Vanelli for an in-depth discussion in this video Establishing rapport, part of Shooting Effective Business Portraits.
+Join Vanelli for an in-depth discussion in this video Establishing rapport, part of Portrait Photography: Business Portraits.

 - Now, the first step in creating a great corporate portrait is making sure we put our subject at ease.
 Now, a couple ways of doing that, is just by casually asking them questions on the type of work they're into, and how they got into that type of field.
 So, in this case here, we have Lynn.
 She's a former actor turned talent agent.
 So, we talked ahead of time about how that felt, her first time performing on stage, how that felt for her, and we're going to use that knowledge.
 So, when we're taking a portrait of her, we start talking about that, and you'll see how her face starts to light up.

 Now Lynn, you're an actress, and you're turned from actress to becoming a talent agent. - Yes, I did. - Ok, so what we'll do, is during our shoot, what I want to do, is I want to grab some of the emotion out of you.
 We're going to talk about the first time you stepped foot on that stage.
 How you felt when the crowd gave you that standing ovation.
 Sometimes, when you were nervous, we will talk about how you rehearsed, and went over and over for a certain play and you just couldn't get it, but then you persevered through it.

 And by doing that, I'm going to grab some facial expressions from you. - All right. - So, the goal here, is to build a rapport with our subject and to put her at ease.
 So, by asking her these different questions, when we start to photograph her, I'll start asking her, or reminding her what it was like when she first started out.
 And in doing that, you'll see how her face will just start to light up as we start to talk.
 Sometimes I'll ask her how she felt when she was nervous, and this way, we'll get that emotion pulled from her.